 Pursuant to its authorized program, the State will be responsible for the issuance and enforcement of any new corrective action permits.
-EPA will continue to administer and enforce corrective action permits it has issued until they expire or they are terminated by EPA because the State has modified or issued a permit that is not less stringent than EPA's corrective action permit.
-Administration of the corrective action facility universe will be divided between EPA and the State in a manner consistent with the mutually agreed upon Corrective Action Transition Strategy and the Grant Work Plan.
-The Grant Work Plan will revise the division of the facility universe as necessary and detail the work to be performed on permit issuance and corrective action work sharing activities.
-The State agrees to work cooperatively with EPA to meet EPA's share of the 2005 GPRA goals for Corrective Action Environmental Indicators, the details of which will be established in the Grant Work Plan.
+EPA will continue to administer and enforce corrective action permits it has issued until they expire or are terminated by EPA because the State has modified or issued a permit that is not less stringent than EPA's corrective action permit.
+Administration of the corrective action facility universe will be divided between EPA and the State in a manner consistent with the mutually agreed upon Corrective Action Transition Strategy and the grant work plan.
+The grant work plan will revise the division of the facility universe as necessary and detail the work to be performed on permit issuance and corrective action work sharing activities.
+The State agrees to work cooperatively with EPA to meet EPA's share of the 2005 GPRA goals for Corrective Action Environmental Indicators, the details of which will be established in the grant work plan.

-Since the enactment of HSWA, EPA has managed all RCRA corrective action activities in the State.
-Immediately after authorization of the State's corrective action program on September 29, 2000, EPA began the transfer of RCRA corrective action permit responsibilities and workload to the State.
-EPA will continue to work with the State to determine when and how best to accomplish this task to minimize disruption of ongoing corrective action work and to achieve the best possible program outcomes.
-When making these determinations, EPA and the State will consider the following factors:
+Since the enactment of the HSWA, EPA has managed all RCRA corrective action activities in the State.
+Immediately after authorization of the State's corrective action program, EPA began the transfer of RCRA corrective action permit responsibilities and workload to the State.
+During this transition, EPA will continue to work with the State to determine when and how best to accomplish this task in order to minimize disruption of ongoing corrective action work and to achieve the best possible program outcomes.
+When making these determinations, EPA and Delaware will consider the following factors:

-- 1. EPA's continued authority to administer EPA-issued corrective action permits after authorization, - 2.
-EPA's investment in and knowledge of ongoing corrective action permit activities at RCRA facilities in the State, - 3. the need to attain national corrective action program goals established under the GPRA, - 4. available resources, - 5. skill and experience in the State's base program and corrective action program, and - 6. the existence of EPA corrective action authorities beyond those related to permits (e.g., RCRA §3008(h)).
+1. EPA's continued authority to administer EPA-issued corrective action permits after authorization,

+- 2. EPA's investment in and knowledge of ongoing corrective action permit activities at RCRA facilities in the State, - 3. the need to attain national corrective action program goals established under the GPRA. - 4. available resources, - 5. skill and experience in the State's base program and corrective action program, - 6. the existence of EPA corrective action authorities beyond those related to permits (e.g., RCRA §3008(h)).

-For example, major decision points reached in the administration of an EPA permit (e.g., remedy selection) might cause EPA to consider transferring lead permit responsibility to the State for the next phase of corrective action.
+For example, major decision points reached in the administration of an EPA permit (e.g., remedy selection), might cause EPA to consider transferring lead permit responsibility to the State for the next phase of corrective action.

-Both Parties agree to continue to communicate and coordinate their respective corrective action activities at RCRA facilities.
+Both parties agree to continue to communicate about, and coordinate, respective corrective action activities at RCRA facilities.
 Where either Party can offer management, programmatic or technical assistance to assist the other in meeting site-specific objectives or mutual program goals, such support will be provided to the extent resources and competing priorities allow.
-To the degree possible, specific plans and expectations to coordinate respective corrective action activities will be negotiated in RCRA Grant Work Plans.
+To the degree possible, specific plans and expectations to coordinate respective corrective action activities will be negotiated in RCRA grant work plans.